 Every landlord in Gibraltar eventually asks the same question: should I put my property on Airbnb?

 The maths looks tempting on paper.
-A one-bedroom apartment that rents long-term for £1,200 a month could theoretically generate £2,400 to £3,000 a month as a holiday let.
+A one-bedroom apartment that rents long-term for £1,200 a month could theoretically generate significantly more during peak summer weeks as a holiday let.

 But the reality is more complicated than the spreadsheet suggests.
-Occupancy fluctuates, management eats into margins, and Gibraltar has specific regulations that make short-term letting different from doing it in London or Malaga.
+Occupancy fluctuates, management eats into margins, and Gibraltar now has a formal short-term let licensing regime that makes operating here very different from doing it in London or Malaga.

 Here is an honest breakdown of whether holiday letting is actually worth it for Gibraltar landlords.